Heather Watson: 2011: First major match win at the French Open & top 100 debut

 Watson began the season by qualifying for the Auckland Open.
 She continued her winning streak in the main tournament and beat ninth seed Carla Suárez Navarro to get into the quarterfinals, where she lost to Peng Shuai.
-She also made the quarterfinals of the doubles tournament, partnering Kurumi Nara.

-Watson then moved on to the Australian Open, where she beat Kristina Mladenovic in the first round of qualifying.
-She then qualified for the Cellular South Cup, beating Andrea Hlaváčková and Stéphanie Foretz Gacon in the first and second rounds respectively to reach her second quarterfinal of the year.
-She lost to Evgeniya Rodina.
-She also reached the quarterfinals of the doubles tournament partnering Anna-Lena Grönefeld.
+Watson qualified for the Cellular South Cup., going on to reach her second quarterfinal of the year where she lost to Evgeniya Rodina.

 On 3 April 2011, Watson won two matches to qualify for the Charleston Open, where she lost a close three-set match to Christina McHale in the first round.

 Watson next attempted to qualify for the Estoril Open.
 In the first round of qualifying, she beat former world No. 17, Karolina Šprem.
 She went on to beat Katarzyna Piter in the second round of qualifying, but eventually lost to Tamira Paszek in the final qualifying round.

 Watson qualified for the French Open on her debut.
 She beat Raluca Olaru and Sally Peers in the first and second rounds, respectively, to reach the final round, where she defeated Stefanie Vögele to gain a place in the main draw for the first time.
 This was the first time a British woman had qualified for the French Open since Kate Brasher, the daughter of Shirley Bloomer and Chris Brasher, in 1983.
 She played French wildcard Stéphanie Foretz Gacon in the first round and won.
-By winning this match, Watson became the first British woman since Clare Wood in 1994 to reach the second round of the French Open.
 The victory saw her break into the top 100 for the first time.
-She lost to 16th seed Kaia Kanepi in the second round.
+In the second round she lost to 16th seed Kaia Kanepi in the second round.

 Watson continued her good form entering the grass-court season when she beat 15th seed Chanelle Scheepers in the first round of the Birmingham Classic.
 She followed this up by beating Misaki Doi in the second round.
 However, she lost to third seed and eventual semifinalist Peng Shuai in the third round.

 On 22 June 2011, Watson played Mathilde Johansson in her first round match in the Wimbledon Championships, winning the opening set before suffering an arm injury in the second set.
 Johansson then went on to win in three sets.
-On 25 June 2011, she and her mixed doubles partner Ross Hutchins beat Marcelo Melo and Rennae Stubbs in the mixed doubles.

 On 29 August 2011, in the first round of the US Open, Watson lost in three sets to former champion Maria Sharapova.
 After the match, Sharapova stated "There's no doubt that she's a great up-and-coming player".